Time Management for Restaurant Managers

 Be realistic.
-During the holidays, you have to allow time for interruptions and distractions.
+Especially in this business, you have to allow time for interruptions and distractions.
 Many time management experts suggest planning for just 50 percent of your time.
 Then, you’ll have the flexibility you need to handle interruptions while still meeting your goals.

 Don’t shortcut quality.
 In our efforts to save time, we often become victims of the greatest time-waster: repeating the same job.
 Instead of rushing to get things done, do things right the first time.
 Effectiveness will always result in efficiency.

 The restaurant management section of our blog is dedicated to helping you meet your leadership goals.
 Check it out!

 Never miss an article.
 Subscribe to RTO’s Blog